FAQs – Unemployment Insurance

 The fastest way to apply or reopen a claim is through UI Online.
 You can also apply by phone or by mailing or faxing the paper application form.
 Allow additional time for processing.

-Exception: The following claim types can only be filed by phone, fax, or mail:
+Exception: The following claim type can only be filed by phone, fax, or mail:

-- Combined Wage Claims: Filed when a customer has had a claim either in California or in another state or has worked in two or more states (including California) in the last 18 months.
+- Combined Wage Claims: Filed when a customer has worked in, or has wages from, two or more states (including California) in the last 18 months.

 ID.me is a safe and easy way to verify your identity.
 When applying for benefits on UI Online, you will be redirected to the ID.me site, where you will take a selfie (personal photo) and upload a photo of your ID to verify your identity.